It's Coco-not What You Think

 It’s a truly ear-mazing oil.
 (Ouch.)

 Pretty cool, right?
-Coconut oil is a great infection fighter, skin hydrator, and wax buster.
+Coconut oil is a great infection fighter, skin hydrator, wax buster, cooking oil, and hair savior - phew!
 Now head out into the world with your new grasp on all the amazing benefits of coconut oil and change your life.
 Or, at the very least be a little bit better at trivia games.